-If your vehicle is equipped with the OnStar® system, with an active subscription and you lock your keys inside the vehicle, OnStar® may be able to send a command to unlock your vehicle.
-See OnStar® System on page 2-32 for more information.
+If your vehicle has the OnStar® system, with an active subscription and you lock your keys inside the vehicle, OnStar® may be able to send a command to unlock your vehicle.
+See OnStar® System on page 2-35 for more information.